-Curtis D., Dijkman J., Lambrecht Th. & Vanhaute E. 2014.
+Curtis D., Dijkman J., Lambrecht Th. and Vanhaute E. forthcoming.
 The Northern and Southern Netherlands.
 In eds.
-G. Alfani & C. Ó Gráda, European Famines.
+G. Alfani and C. Ó Gráda, Famine in Europe: A History.

 Dando, W. 1980.
 The geography of famine.
 New York: Winston.

 Davis, M. 2001.
 Late Victorian holocausts.
 El Niño famines and the making of the Third World.
 London: Verso.